 Every Company is a Service-Oriented Company

 Service Orientation has been a buzzword for ages and has led to the fact that it is common for everyone to use the word.
-But that does not mean it has become easy to define and design the right service for an organization as an enterprise architect.
+However, that does not mean defining and designing the right service for an organization as an enterprise architect has become easy.
 Questions that often arise are: What are services?
 May they contain technical words?
-Are business services external or internal services provided from the IT to the business?
+Does it provide external or internal business services to the business?

-The benefit of working with services or providing services to your customers is that you make their lives easier.
+The benefit of working with or providing services to your customers is making their lives easier.
 Services are much simpler or less complex than products to use.
-So the main reason to document your current services and future services is to make the life of your customers easier, to show your added value more and to make yourself more distinctive from competitors.
+So, the main reason for documenting your current and future services is to make your customers' lives easier, to show your added value more, and to make yourself more distinctive from competitors.

 If you want an example, I can give one.
 Suppose you can buy a super deluxe coffee machine that can produce the best coffee ever.
-The only thing is you need to operate the machine in a certain way, or else the coffee is like sewage water.
+You only need to operate the machine in a certain way, or else the coffee is like sewage water.
 What if the suppliers of the coffee machine offer a 'coffee service'?
-Instead of you making the coffee yourself you can choose someone making it for you on your premises.
+Instead of making the coffee yourself, you can choose someone to make it for you on your premises.
 Or coffee cans with the best coffee are delivered to your house.
 Well, I think now you get why services make your life easier as a consumer, client or customer.

 What is ArchiMate?

 ArchiMate is an enterprise modelling language to model easily across layers in an enterprise.
-ArchiMate recognizes three layers: business, application and technology.
-In these layers, several common entity classes are recognized as product, service, object, process, application, system software and node.
+ArchiMate recognizes three layers: business, application, and technology.
+Several common entity classes are recognized in these layers: product, service, object, process, application, system software, and node.

 What is a Service?

-ArchiMate has its definition of service and every architect has its definition of service.
-Here I will provide the ArchiMate definition for service.
-And maybe before you read this, you may write down your definition of service or for certain types of services.
+ArchiMate has its definition of service, and every architect has its definition of service.
+Here, I will provide the ArchiMate definition of service.
+Before you read this, you may write down your definition of service or certain types of services.
 So you can see how you comply with or differ with ArchiMate.

-ArchiMate defines the word 'service' on its own: A service is defined as a unit of functionality that is exposed by a system to its environment.
+ArchiMate defines the word 'service' on its own: A service is defined as a unit of functionality that a system exposes to its environment.
 A service hides internal operations.
 A service provides a certain value (monetary or otherwise).

-1. A business service is a coherent piece of functionality offering value to the environment.
+A business service is a coherent piece of functionality offering value to the environment.
 It is independent of the way functionality is realized internally.
-A distinction can be made between external business services, which are offered to customers, and internal business services, which offer supporting functionality to processes within the organization.
+A distinction can be made between external business services offered to customers and internal business services, which offer supporting functionality to processes within the organization.

-2. An application service is an externally visible unit of functionality, provided by components, meaningful to the environment and exposed via interfaces.
+- An application service is an externally visible unit of functionality provided by components, meaningful to the environment, and exposed via interfaces.

-3. An infrastructure service is defined as an externally visible unit of functionality, provided by nodes, meaningful to the environment and exposed through interfaces.
+- An infrastructure service is defined as an externally visible unit of the functionality provided by nodes, meaningful to the environment, and exposed through interfaces.

-What is strange to me is how the definition of service contains elements that have to do with a type of implementation of the service, i.e. loosely coupled services.
+What is strange to me is how the definition of service contains elements that have to do with a type of service implementation, i.e., loosely coupled services.
 Infrastructure services, for instance, do not always have to be exposed through interfaces to be an infrastructure service.
-Networking, for instance, is an infrastructure service, not exposed through interfaces.
+Networking, for instance, is an infrastructure service that is not exposed through interfaces.

 Opportunities are Waiting there for You

 Services allow making life easier for your external customers and your internal clients or stakeholders.
-And it does not matter if we are talking about business services, application services or infrastructure services.
+It does not matter if we are talking about business, application, or infrastructure services.
 It applies to all types of services.

-IT services are often focused on mitigating continuity risks, increasing the performance of employees and reducing costs for the organization (which also comes down to making life easier).
-Examples of these kinds of services within the field of IT Service Management are Server Monitoring, Application Testing, Backup of Data, Intruder Detection Lockout, Service Desk, Follow Me Printing and Single Sign-On.
-All these services increase the performance of employees using the IT Infrastructure and Information Systems of the organization.
+IT services are often focused on mitigating continuity risks, increasing the performance of employees, and reducing costs for the organization (which also comes down to making life easier).
+Examples of these kinds of services within the field of IT Service Management are Server Monitoring, Application Testing, Backup of Data, Intruder Detection Lockout, Service Desk, Follow Me Printing, and Single Sign-On.
+All these services increase the performance of employees using the IT Infrastructure and Information Systems.

-With this I hope I have given you a different mindset on thinking of new services for your company.
+I hope I have given you a different mindset about new services for your company.

 Design Criteria for Services

-If you want to design services using ArchiMate you must write design criteria and naming conventions.
-Else it is hardly impossible to work as a team towards a coherent set of services.
-Also if there is a reference model available in your industry for your type of organization, it would be strange not to reuse that knowledge (wisely).
+If you want to design services using ArchiMate, you must write design criteria and naming conventions.
+Otherwise, working as a team toward a coherent set of services is hardly impossible.
+Also, if a reference model is available in your industry for your type of organization, it would be strange not to reuse that knowledge (wisely).

 Some design criteria I suggest are:

-4. Look at the concerns the various units in your organization have and create a hierarchy diagram of concerns.
-Concerns are the important subjects, topics or information for an entity to use or to deal with, like pain and trauma in a Hospital or Citizens and Legislation in a Municipality.
-Often fitting concerns for your organization can be found when thinking of Markets and Clients, and looking at the mission, vision and strategy.
+- Look at the concerns the various units in your organization have and create a hierarchy diagram of concerns.
+Concerns are essential subjects, topics, or information for an entity to use or deal with, such as pain and trauma in a hospital or citizens and legislation in a municipality.
+Often fitting concerns for your organization can be found when considering Markets and Clients and looking at the mission, vision, and strategy.

-5. Now per concern try to define a service.
+- Now, per concern, try to define a service.

-7. Draw a rectangle for your organization and two competitors/substitutes.
-Write down the mission, vision and strategy above the rectangle.
-Next, you place the services together with unique denominators that define you in the market in your rectangle and also do that exercise for your competitor.
+- Draw a rectangle and two competitors/substitutes for your organization.
+Write down the mission, vision, and strategy above the rectangle.
+Next, you place the services with unique denominators that define you in the market in your rectangle and do that exercise for your competitor.
 Now step back and look if service defines YOU.
 And if it does not, change some things: recognize other services or move services around.

-8. Make sure every service is documented: unique id, author, owner, unit, concern, service level, costs and benefits.
+- Make sure every service is documented: unique ID, author, owner, unit, concern, service level, costs, and benefits.

-9. In addition to the ArchiMate implementation definition of service, think of a service as the work done for or help given to someone or something: a person, animal, organization or thing.
+- In addition to the ArchiMate implementation definition of service, think of a service as the work done for or help given to someone or something: a person, animal, organization, or thing.

-This set of design criteria or design rules helps to know what services that fit your organization.
-Although it is still you who has to do the thinking.
+This set of design criteria or rules helps to know what services fit your organization.
+Although it is still you who has to think.
 As an enterprise architect, you are a designer of total concepts, so you are fit for this job by definition.

 An alternative definition for Service